Innovator and Educator

 Dr. Claire Verschraegen is a professor of medicine and director of the Division of Medical Oncology at The Ohio State University College of Medicine.
 She also holds the Diane Nye and Michael Rayden Chair in Innovative Cancer Research at Ohio State and serves as associate director for translational research at The James Cancer Hospital and Solove Research Institute.

-Verschraegen, director of the Hematology/Oncology Division of the College of Medicine at the University of Vermont, is involved heavily in clinical trials with rare cancers like mesothelioma, which requires a strong commitment to recruiting eligible patients.
+Previously, she was the director of the Hematology/Oncology Division of the College of Medicine at the University of Vermont.
+There she was heavily involved in clinical trials with rare cancers like mesothelioma, which requires a strong commitment to recruiting eligible patients.
 She often attributes the success of those trials to the volunteers who have been part of them, lauding them for their participation.

 Verschraegen is a board-certified oncologist who has worked with mesothelioma, metastatic melanomas, sarcomas, gynecologic malignancies and other uncommon cancers.
 She also has worked with new anti-cancer drugs and treatments of solid tumors, always stressing the importance of clinical trials to help improve therapies.

-Before coming to Vermont, she was a tenured professor of medicine in the Division of Hematology and Oncology at UNM, serving as director of the Translational Therapeutics and Clinical Research Program.
+Before coming to Ohio State, she was a tenured professor of medicine in the Division of Hematology and Oncology at UNM, serving as director of the Translational Therapeutics and Clinical Research Program.
 She oversaw the Clinical Protocol and Data Management Core at the UNM Cancer Center.

 She was the principal investigator for the minority-based Community Clinical Oncology Program, which opened NCI-sponsored clinical trials to anyone in the state who wished to participate.